 - Advice like a suggestion to plan to take time each week to care for yourself

 - Validation like learning that other folks love reading the same things that you do

-Often we have these connections with people who support us—like family, loved ones, friends, and others.
-These are the people who we feel comfortable being around.
+Often we have these connections with people who support us—like family, loved ones, friends, and others who we trust.
+These are the people who make us feel comfortable.
 They make us feel safe and we feel like we could tell them anything.
 They take our concerns seriously and help us work through our problems.
-And they make us feel valued or loved—like we matter.
+And they make us feel valued, loved and that we matter.

 Strengthening our current connections

 At times we may become disconnected from the people in our lives.
 This is normal and happens throughout our lives as things change.
 But there are ways to reconnect and strengthen the relationships you have:

 - Make a list of the people you want to contact regularly.
 If necessary, add a reminder to your calendar.

 - Commit to a certain amount of time together each day, week, or month without distractions.